Disco 2000 (anthology): "Mama Told Me Not to Come" by Paul Di Filippo

-Gigantic - Steve Aylett
+"Gigantic" by Steve Aylett

 After accidentally glimpsing the true nature of the universe, Professor Skychum attempts to warn the world of an impending mass disaster.
 Unfortunately he must compete for airtime with a bunch of genuine crazies, who are made to recount their crackpot ideas as TV entertainment.
 Eventually his prophecy plays out: "spaceships" appear above major cities and government buildings and begin to drop billions of dead bodies - the victims of those governments and institutions - onto them.
 Skychum, watching the corpses fall on New York from the safety of an out-of-town train line, remarks: "Many happy returns."

-Let's Grind, or How K2 Plant Hire Ltd Went to Work - Bill Drummond
+"Let's Grind, or How K2 Plant Hire Ltd Went to Work" by Bill Drummond

 Drummond recounts how he and other members of The KLF planned to string up the bodies of two slaughtered cows from a pylon as part of a Discordian art prank at a time when the UK was reeling from mad cow disease.
 However, after acquiring the two animals, Drummond and crew lose their faith in the project and cancel it.
 With the end of the millennium approaching, they hatch a new scheme, to grind down the Rollright Stones, mix them with building materials and shave them into perfect cubes that will better withstand the vagaries of time.
 The story ends with them setting off to work.

-Note: This story is connected to 2K's Fuck the Millennium project.
+This story is connected to 2K's Fuck the Millennium project.

-Radiant Flower of The Divine Heavens - Margaret Millar
+"Radiant Flower of The Divine Heavens" by Martin Millar

 Fetish model and club queen Radiant Flower of the Divine Heavens, having stolen a prize flower that will only bloom at the millennium, fends off admirers as she frets over the plant's ailing health and its effect on her home's feng shui.
 One of those spurned admirers steals it and presents it to her arch-nemesis, club doyenne Venus Beuticia, who destroys it in front of the young woman at a New Year's Eve BDSM party.
 Radiant Flower pretends that she only stole it to present it to Venus, gaining the upper hand, then resolves to just use some hedge clippings to fix her feng shui instead.

-Game On - Helen Mead
+"Game On" by Helen Mead

 A group of friends gather on the island of an enigmatic party planner, Domenico, to welcome in the new year with food, fun, drink and drugs.
 Nick, one of their member, is paralysed by gloom, but is transformed by the experience and granted a new lease on life by their host's magnanimity.